Take a few simple steps to evaluate your risks and compare policies online before purchasing small business insurance.

 - Food spoilage

 Come up with a list of the issues that worry you as a business owner.
-Then you’ll be in a position to know which insurance policies will give you peace of mind.
+Then you’ll be in a position to know which insurance policies your business needs.

 Next, research business insurance policies and the protection they offer.
+You may want liability coverage to protect against lawsuits, property insurance if you own business property, or both.
 Most small business owners look at:

 General liability insurance.
-Often the first policy purchased by a small business owner, this policy protects against common third-party lawsuits, such as customer injuries.
+Often the first policy purchased by a small business owner, a general liability policy protects against common third-party lawsuits, such as customer injuries.

 Business owner’s policy.
 A small, low-risk business can often combine general liability insurance with commercial property insurance in a business owner’s policy.
 A BOP costs less than purchasing each policy separately.

 Professional liability insurance.
-Designed for professionals who provide expert advice or services, this policy provides protection if a client sues over late, incomplete, or unsatisfactory work.
+Designed for experts who provide professional services or advice, this policy provides protection if a client sues over late, incomplete, or unsatisfactory work.
 This policy is called errors and omissions insurance in some industries.

 Small businesses may benefit from other policies.
-For example, an accountant who handles sensitive client information may want cyber liability insurance to protect against data breaches.
-Other policies may be required, such as workers’ compensation insurance for businesses that have employees.
-Talk to a licensed Insureon agent to find out which policies match your business.
+For example, an accountant who handles sensitive client information may want cyber liability insurance to cover costs related to data breaches.
+If you own a business vehicle, you likely need commercial auto insurance.

-Fill out Insureon’s free online application to compare quotes for small business insurance from top-rated U.S. carriers.
+Fill out Insureon’s free online application to compare quotes from top-rated insurance companies.
 Information you might need for the application includes:

 - Location of your business